 Tam Coc North Central Vietnam, Vietnam Travel Guide

-Cuc Phuong National Park: Located approximately 45 kilometers (28 miles) southwest of Tam Coc, Cuc Phuong is Vietnam's first national park.
-It presents a vast area of ancient limestone karsts and lush rainforest, where you can find ancient trees, varied plants and animals, and significant conservation sites for endangered primates and turtles.
+Cuc Phuong National Park: Situated about 45 kilometers (28 miles) to the southwest of Three Caves, Cuc Phuong is Vietnam's first national park.
+It presents a vast area of ancient limestone karsts and lush rainforest, where it's possible to find ancient trees, varied plants and fauna, and significant conservation sites for endangered primates and turtles.
 It includes various trekking routes.

 Transportation: Best accessed by rented motorbike (for experienced riders) or via private car/taxi.
-Organized tours from Tam Coc or Ninh Binh are available.
+Organized tours from Three Caves or "ha Long bay on land" are available.

 Compare organized tours with independent travel to find the best fit for your exploration style.